mozzarellaV8/Foundations-Clustering/readme.md

 ![wine data](plots/winedata.png)

 First off we'll remove the first column of and then normalizing the data using `scale()`.
-This method takes the mean and standard deviation of each value and then normalizes each values by substrating the mean and dividing by the standard deviation - I believe essentially creating a z-statistic.
+This method takes the mean and standard deviation of each value and then normalizes each value by

+1. substrating the mean of all values from each value.
+2. dividing each value by the standard deviation of all values.

+I believe this essentially creates [z-score](http://www.r-bloggers.com/r-tutorial-series-centering-variables-and-generating-z-scores-with-the-scale-function/).

 ``` r
 wine$Type <- NULL